-It is, however, impetuous to definitively interpret the previous case studies as reliable evidence supporting an integral role of sport-related concussions in the development and progression of CTE.

-There are currently no incidence data or direct associated evidence to accurately quantify or contextualize the plausible risk of CTE derived from contact sport and likewise, there is no direct associative evidence to do the same for CTE and concussions in contact sports.
+It is, however, impetuous to definitively interpret the previous case studies as reliable evidence supporting an integral role for sports related concussions in the CTE development progression.
+There currently are no incidence data or direct associated evidence to accurately quantify or contextualize the plausible risk of CTE, derived from contact sport-related concussions.